syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-nested-groups.md

 {% endtabs %}

-The following code example provides supporting methods for the previous code.
+The following code example shows GetOrganizations method which is used to get data for mail merge.

 {% tabs %}
 {% highlight C# %}